• Don Jon in Barcelona

-Previously: rehearsed reading at Cambridge Junction Theatre, 27th April 2025.
+Previously: rehearsed readings at Cambridge Junction Theatre, April 2025, and the Belgrade Theatre, Coventry, July 2025.

 In an appeals room in a government building, an officer hosts Ladies Night.